fable-compiler/Fable.Python/docs-src/your-fable-project/author-a-fable-library.md

----
-title: Author a Fable library
+# Author a Fable library
-layout: standard
----

 To write a library that can be used in Fable you only need to fulfill a few conditions: